petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Have you ever been here before?
 You've done a bunch of work to get a simulation to run, created some figures, and submitted a paper to a journal.
-A month or two later you get the reviews back and you're asked by _reviewer 2_ to make some minor modifications to a figure.
+A month or two later you get the reviews back and you're asked by _Reviewer 2_ to make some minor modifications to a figure.
 There's one small problem, however: You don't remember how that figure was created, or you've upgraded your laptop and now have different software installed, and the script won't run.
-Or maybe you cloned the correct Git repo with the code, but you don't remember where the data is supposed to be stored.
+Maybe you were able to clone the correct Git repo with the code, but you don't remember where the data is supposed to be stored after you download it from Google Drive.
 In other words, your project is not reproducible.

 ![Confused computer guy.](/images/repro-openfoam/confused.jpeg)